The University of Worcester recognises that there is a need to manage water resources wisely. It has developed a Water Strategy

 - Continue to implement recommendations from water audit reports including reducing shower flow rates, installing low flush toilets and displacement devices, installing manual flush on urinals and reducing hand basin tap flow rates.

-- Investigate installing external free drinking water fountains for students and staff.
+- Investigate installing external free drinking water fountains for students and staff, continue to add more internal drinking water fountains.

 Download our full current qualitative and quantitative targets and progress against targets from Carbon Management & Targets page.